-Approximately 30 million Americans suffer from eating disorders, and the rate drastically rises to 70 million people around the world suffering from eating disorders at any given time, most often women between the ages of 12 and 35.2 EDs are difficult mental disorders to treat due to the lack of consistent evidence suggesting one treatment over another, and due to the high dropout rates of patients in treatment and exceptionally high relapse rates.
+Approximately 30 million Americans suffer from eating disorders such as anorexia nervosa and bulimia nervosa.
+Around the world, the rate drastically rises to 70 million people suffering from eating disorders at any given time, most often women between the ages of 12 and 35.2 Eating disorders are difficult mental disorders to treat due to the lack of consistent evidence suggesting one treatment over another, and due to the high dropout rates of patients in treatment and exceptionally high relapse rates.
 Research suggests that over 50% of those who proceed with treatment for EDs continue to struggle with symptoms and remain chronically ill.
-This inconsistency in the treatment for EDs calls for more stability for promising treatments and therapeutic modalities that transcends across differential demographics and characteristics.
+This inconsistency in the treatment for eating disorders calls for more stability for promising treatments and therapeutic modalities that transcends across differential demographics and characteristics.

 In many cases, eating disorders co-occur with other psychiatric disorders such as anxiety and panic disorders, obsessive-compulsive disorders, and substance use disorders.2 Without treatment that addresses both the emotional and physical symptoms of these disorders, malnutrition, heart problems and other potentially fatal conditions can result.